Speeding up A/B tests with discipline

-Imagine this: you’ve just scoped a classic A/B test on checkout conversion.
-Your power analysis says you need 100 k transactions in each cell to spot 1% lift.
-On your current traffic that means eleven weeks of waiting — longer than a quarter, longer than your patience, longer than your PM’s roadmap, longer than your performance review is due.
+Imagine this: you’ve planned the perfect A/B test for checkout conversion improvements, but based on your current traffic, you’ll need at least 400k transactions in each cell to spot a 1% lift.
+With your current traffic, that means eleven weeks of waiting to gather enough user data.
+That’s longer than a quarter, longer than your patience, longer than your roadmap, and… longer than before your next performance review is due.

-The first lever is obvious—show the test to more users—but the highway to scale runs through concurrency.
+The first lever to speed up is obvious—show the test to more users—but the way to do it is through concurrency, not headcount.
 Run several experiments at once instead of queuing them up.

-Microsoft’s 2023 study, A/B Interactions: A Call to Relax, scanned hundreds of overlapping experiments and found true interaction effects to be vanishingly rare.
-In practice the drag from isolating every test is far worse than the risk of a quirky interaction.
-So let them run shoulder-to-shoulder and monitor after the fact: Use automated detectors—Statsig’s interaction-effect detection does the bookkeeping for you.
+In case you're worried about interaction effects, Microsoft’s 2023 study A/B Interactions: A Call to Relax scanned hundreds of overlapping experiments and found true interaction effects to be super rare.
+In practice, the delay caused by isolating every test is far worse than the risk of a quirky interaction.
+So let your experiments run side-by-side and monitor your results after the fact.
+You can use automated detectors like Statsig’s interaction-effect detection to do the bookkeeping for you.

-The second lever moves the metric, not the users.
-Revenue is slow because only a fraction of visitors buy, and spend volume introduces additional noise.
-A click on “Add to cart” may fire ten times as often and is tightly correlated with purchase, effectively increasing your sample size ten folds.
+The second lever is about moving the metric, not the users.
+Revenue is often considered the ultimate metric, but it's painfully slow to move because only a fraction of visitors buy.
+Spend volume also introduces additional noise.
+Instead, a proxy metric like "clicks on 'Add to cart'" will fire ten times as often and is tightly correlated with purchase, effectively increasing your sample size by ten-fold.

-Look for proxy metrics that are logically aligned with your goal but can give signals faster and earlier, then verify by running correlation analysis on historical data.
+Look for proxy metrics that are logically aligned with your goal but can provide signals faster and earlier, and then verify them by running correlation analysis on historical data.
 A proxy metric is useful when:

 • It sits up-funnel from the target outcome.